CiscoSA/rs-prometheus/README.md

      Of course, it is possible to have direct access to Prometheus from the Internet, and I am providing a screenshot as proof.
 However, this is a temporary solution and is not advisable due to security concerns.

-     All further work with Prometheus will be conducted through a secure tunnel to ensure better protection and prevent unauthorized access.

      ![](Screenshots/14.png)

      ![](Screenshots/12.png)